Five things to watch: Spurs vs. Blazers

-SAN ANTONIO — The San Antonio Spurs (32-44) will host the Memphis Grizzlies (27-49) tonight as the Spurs will look to get back on the winning track and push into the NBA Play-In Tournament.
+SAN ANTONIO — The San Antonio Spurs (32-45) will host the Portland Trail Blazers (27-50) tonight as the Spurs will look to maintain their standing in the NBA Play-In Tournament currently at No. 10.

-Dejounte Murray matched a career-night with 33 points to lead the team while Keldon Johnson added 23 points in the loss.
-San Antonio also had 14 turnovers.
+Devin Vassell had 22 points to lead the team while Keldon Johnson added 21 points in the win.
+San Antonio also had nine turnovers for the game as the team got the win without guard Dejounte Murray.

-"It's part of this team.
-It's part of the character of this team.
-We got a lot of fight in us.
-We got a lot of young guys that have energy that don't want to give up on games.
-Unfortunately, it wasn't enough tonight," Jakob Poeltl said.
+“They’re [Portland] undermanned for sure as you said, but you still take any win any way you get it.
+I thought we played well.
+It’s a good mental test.
+We played them pretty well in Portland, and they came back," said Gregg Popovich.

 Here are five things to watch for in tonight's game:

-1. Blazers' Ben McLemore has scored in double-digits in four of his last five games against the Spurs, averaging 14.8 points, 2.6 rebounds and 1.8 assists.
+3. Portland's Ben McLemore has scored in double-digits in five of his last six games against the Spurs, averaging 14.3 points, 2.3 rebounds, and 1.5 assists.

+4. Spurs hold opponents to 33.2 attempts per game, the seventh-fewest in the league.

+5. Spurs' Johnson has averaged 20.3 points, 5.3 rebounds and 2.7 assists in the season series with the Trail Blazers.

 Stay here at KENS 5 throughout the season for complete Spurs coverage.